jeffreycwitt/hn202/docs/purgatorio-intro.md

 If sin is removed in this moment (for all inhabitants of Purgatory), why might the climb up Mt.
 Purgatory still be necessary?

 {:.dquestion}
-What distinction does the introduction to "Purgatory" make between "sin" and "vice" (p.
+What distinction does the introduction to "Purgatory" make between "sin" and "vice" (see p.
 8)?
 How might this explain why the ascent through Purgatory is still necessary?

 {:.answer}
 Sin is the action performed.
 Vice points to the habit (or metaphorical scar) left behind.
 Because the habit or tendency toward sin is created by the frequent repetition of sinful acts in life, it remains even after sin is removed and this habit, tendency, or disposition still needs to be corrected.